KeKs0r/documentation/Add-on Documentation/Data Storage/PostgreSQLd.md

 2. Backup & Recovery
     - Automated Backups - Turned on by default, the automated backup feature enables point-in-time recovery for your instance.
     - DB Snapshots - DB Snapshots are available.
-[Mail us] for more details.
+[Email us] for more details.

 3. High Availability
     - Multi-AZ Deployments - Once you create or modify your DB Instance, we